 Did you know that migraines affect approximately one in seven people worldwide?
 Left unmanaged, migraines can be debilitating and significantly interfere with your quality of life.
-At Integrated Body and Medicine in Hammond, Indiana, the team regularly works with men and women to diagnose and treat migraines.
+At Integrated Body and Medicine in Highland, Indiana, the team regularly works with men and women to diagnose and treat migraines.
 If you’re suffering, make an appointment by calling the office or clicking the online booking tool today.

 A migraine is much more than your run-of-the-mill headache.
 It’s a neurological condition characterized by severe throbbing or pulsating pain, usually on just one side of your head.
 Migraines are also associated with nausea, vomiting, and sensitivity to lights and sound.